vEnhance/web.evanchen.cc/input/otis.md

 # {{ hl("apply", "Application &mdash; Year IX (2023-2024)") }}

 You may send late applications for OTIS 2023-2024 up to **April 30, 2024**.
+(Late applications are rolling/immediate; you can join as soon as your application is processed.)
 See the instructions below.

 - [Application instructions and homework for fall 2023](upload/otis-app-ix.pdf)